 If you are distributing a section syllabus or information sheet, make sure each student has a copy.
 You may also want to post it to the bCourses site for your section of the class.
 It is important to thoroughly discuss the elements of this document with your students.
 A few pointers to consider when presenting the syllabus or information sheet:

 - Have students take turns reading portions aloud.
 Explain each policy and your (or the instructor’s) rationale for the policy.
-Ask the students for questions, and welcome them to ask questions during office hours or after class if they do not want to ask during the class.
+Ask the students if they have questions and welcome them to ask questions during office hours or after class if they do not want to ask during the class.

-- Explain the purpose of office hours, and encourage students to visit you in your office.
-Tell the students that, whenever possible, they should ask you questions about the course during class or in office hours.
+- Explain the purpose of office hours and encourage students to visit you in your office.
+Some GSIs prefer to tell students that, whenever possible, they should ask you questions about the course during class or in office hours.
 Consider scheduling your office hours to accommodate the maximum number of students.